tsegall/semantic-types/README.md

 ## Semantic Type Classification ##

 The reference file which purports to be the arbiter of truth certainly has errors.
-Some of these will be simple errors where fields have been incorrectly classified (if you see any feel free to raise an issue or better still a Pull Request), others may be the result of a close call.
+Some of these will be simple errors where fields have been incorrectly classified (if you see any, feel free to raise an issue or better still a Pull Request), others may be the result of a close call.